Global Campus Europe

 GLOBAL CLASSROOM

 This was not just a conference but the result of months of rigorous academic work, collaboration, and dedication from both students and faculty.
-The programme in Kyrgyzstan provided a platform to discuss in-depth research on issues like civil society engagement, democratic institution building, transitional justice, and the resilience of democratic institutions in times of global transition.

 5.